mtorials/dial-phone/README.md

 m.redact()
 ```

-To redact other types of events you have you have to use this function:
+To redact other types of events you have to use this function:

 ```kotlin
 val phone: DialPhone // phone is a property of every entity in the library